teapartydev/teapartydev-blog/content/index.md

 ---

-Thank you for visiting the PixelBend Blog!
+Thank you for visiting the PixelBend!
 Grab a cup of tea (or coffee ☕️) and let’s journey through knowledge and discovery, one post at a time.

 Made By [@PixelBend](https://github.com/pixelbend)